Debt consolidation loans: What they are and how they work

 Does debt consolidation hurt your credit?

-In the short term, a debt consolidation loan might negatively impact your credit scores.
-One reason is a debt consolidation loan requires a hard inquiry.
+Credit scores are complex and take many factors into consideration.
+In the short term, a debt consolidation loan might have a small, negative impact on your credit scores.
+One reason is that applying for a debt consolidation loan requires a hard inquiry, which can cause a temporary dip in your scores.
 Over the long term, however, making monthly payments on time can help your credit scores.
-Check out this guide to personal loans and learn how balance transfers might affect your credit.

-CreditWise can help too.
-You can use the Credit Score Simulator to see how scenarios, including applying for a loan or paying off debt, might affect your credit scores.
+CreditWise can help you learn more.
+You can use the free Credit Score Simulator to see how scenarios, including applying for a loan or paying off debt, might affect your credit scores.

-If a credit card balance transfer is part of your plans, you could check out low-intro APR cards from Capital One.
+Debt consolidation loans might be one option.
+If a credit card balance transfer is part of your plans, check out low-intro APR cards from Capital One.